Oner (gamer)

-Moon Hyeon-jun (문현준), better known as Oner, (Note: 오너) is a South Korean professional League of Legends player for T1.
+Moon Hyeon-jun (문현준; born December 24, 2002), better known as Oner, (Note: 오너) is a South Korean professional League of Legends player for T1.
 Throughout his career, he has won one League of Legends Champions Korea (LCK) title and three League of Legends World Championship titles.

 Oner began his career in 2020 as a member of T1 Academy, the developmental team of T1.
 He was promoted to the main roster for the 2021 LCK season.
-While he only received some playing time in the 2021 Spring Split, since then, Oner has reached four LCK Finals, including a win in the 2022 Spring Split.
+While he only received some playing time in the 2021 Spring Split, since then, Oner has reached six LCK Finals, including a win in the 2022 Spring Split.
 He reached the Finals of the World Championship in his first year as a starter, and the following three years, he won the 2023, 2024 and 2025 editions of the World Championship.

-Oner's individual accomplishments include accolades such as an LCK Finals MVP award, two LCK Jungle Laner of the Year awards, and a first LCK First All-Pro Team designations.
+Oner's individual accomplishments include accolades such as an LCK Finals MVP award, four LCK Jungler of the Year awards, and one LCK First All-Pro Team designations.